-In the end she made me proud as a peacock.
-It was in that case with the pervert teachers that she knocked it out of the park.
-Little as she was, she behaved like a grown up on the stand-so calm and sure of herself-and put the noose, so to speak, around that sinful woman's neck.
-It was in the papers and all.
-After that I walked the streets holding her hand, so proud I was.
-She don't come around anymore.
-She sends me money and stuff every now and then but I aint seen her in I don't know how long.
 BRIDE She really was a freak.
 Sofia Huxley.
-The quick change from dutiful, obedient ex-con to feral predator.
+The quick change from obedient excon to feral predator.
 From slack-lipped to fangs.
-From slouch to spear.
+From slouch to hammer.
 I never saw the signal-no grip of neck cords, no shoulder flex.
-Nothing announced her onslaught.
-I'll never forget it and even if I tried to the scars wouldn't let me.
+Nothing announced her attack on me.
+I'll never forget it and even if I tried to the scars let alone the shame wouldn't let me.
 Memory is the worst thing about healing.
 I lie around all day with nothing urgent to do.
 Norma has taken care of explanations to the office staff: attempted rape, foiled, blah, blah.
-She is a true friend and doesn't annoy me like those so-called friends who come just to gaze and pity me.
-Television is idiotic-mostly death, lipstick and the thighs of anchor girls. print makes me dizzy and I don't like listening to music anymore.
+She is a true friend and doesn't annoy me like those so-called friends who come here just to gaze and pity me.
+Television is idiotic-mostly death, lipstick and the thighs of anchor girls.
+How can I take seriously crime shows where the female detectives track killers in Le Boutin heels.
+And not only does print makes me dizzy, I don't like listening to music anymore.
 Vocals, both the beautiful and the mediocre, depress me and instrumentals are worse.
 Plus something bad has been done to my tongue because my taste buds have disappeared.
 Everything tastes like lemons-except lemons, which taste like salt.
-Wine is a waste since Vicodin gives me a thicker more comfortable fog.
+Wine is a waste since Vicodan gives me a thicker more comfortable fog.
 She didn't even hear me out.
 I wasn't the only witness, the only one who turned Sofia Huxley into 0071140.
-There was lots of other testimony about her nastiness.
+There was lots of other testimony about her molestations.
 She apparently has no family anymore.
 Her husband is in another prison and still un-paroled after seven tries.
 No one was there to meet her.
 Nobody.
 So why didn't she just accept help instead of whatever check-out counter or cleaning woman job she might be given?
 Rich parolees don't end up cleaning toilets at Wendy's.
 I was only eight years old, still little Lula Ann, when I lifted my arm and pointed my finger at her.
 "Is the woman you saw here in this room?"
 The lawyer lady smells of tobacco.
+I nod.

 "You have to speak Lula.
 Say 'yes' or 'no'.